There are lots of simple ways to save water at home and in your garden.

 Check for leaks.
 It's simple and can save a lot.

-Fix a dripping tap immediately.
+Fix leaks as soon as possible.
 One drip per second wastes around 30 litres of water a day.

 Limit your shower time to four minutes.
 If you have an older-style shower head, it's using around 19 litres of water per minute.